lu4p/ToRat/README.md

 USE FOR EDUCATIONAL PURPOSES ONLY

 ## Contribution
-All Contributions are welcome you don't need to be an expert at Go to contribute.
+All contributions are welcome you don't need to be an expert at Go to contribute.

 ## Credits
 - [Tor](https://www.torproject.org/)